KaTeX/KaTeX/README.md

 before including either LaTeX source code or exception messages in your HTML/DOM.
 (Failure to escape in this way makes a `<script>` injection attack possible if your LaTeX source is untrusted.)
-Alternatively, you can set `throwOnError` to `true` to use built-in behavior of rendering the LaTeX source code with hover text stating the error.
+Alternatively, you can set `throwOnError` to `false` to use built-in behavior of rendering the LaTeX source code with hover text stating the error.

 #### Rendering options